-- 1. Need Criterion: The applicant shall document a need for therapeutic radiation equipment/service by complying with any one of the following methodologies: - a. the need methodology as presented in this section of the Plan; - b. demonstrating that all existing machines in the service area in question have averaged 8,000 procedures per year or all machines have treated an average of 320 patients per year for the two most recent consecutive years; or - c. demonstrating that the applicant's existing therapeutic equipment has exceeded the expected level of patients service, i.e. 320 patients per year/unit, or 8,000 treatments per year/unit for the most recent 24-month period; or - d. demonstrating to the satisfaction of the MDH staff that the applicant (i) is a hospital having a minimum of 175 licensed acute care beds as of January 1, 2001; (ii) is located more than a forty (40) mile radius from an existing provider of therapeutic radiation services; and (iii) has the patient base needed to sustain a viable therapeutic radiation program, as defined by the
+- 1. Need Criterion: The applicant shall document a need for therapeutic radiation equipment/service by complying with any one of the following methodologies: - a. the need methodology as presented in this section of the Plan; - b. demonstrating that all existing machines in the service area in question have averaged 8,000 treatments per year or all machines have treated an average of 320 patients per year for the two most recent consecutive years; or - c. demonstrating that the applicant's existing therapeutic equipment has exceeded the expected level of patients service, i.e. 320 patients per year/unit, or 8,000 treatments per year/unit for the most recent 24-month period.; or - 2.
+The applicant must document that access to diagnostic X-ray, CT scan, and ultrasound services is readily available within 15 minutes normal driving time of the therapeutic radiation unit's location. - 3.
+An applicant shall document the following: